 therefore not allowed in any Northern Arizona University housing property or

 any other Northern Arizona University property; nor is it allowed at any

 University-sponsored event or activity; supported by the State of Arizona Law.

-Controlled substances must be issued in the name of the resident and stored in
+prohibited.
+Controlled substances must be issued in the name of the resident

-4. All NAU residence halls are smoke-free buildings.
-The
+4. All NAU residence halls are smoke-free buildings; this

-5. Smoking is not permitted within 25 feet of any
+e-cigarette devices are not permitted within 25 feet of any residence hall.

 1.04 Fire Alarms, Drills, and Emergency Equipment